 1. Real Practice:

-Make sure there is a real-time element to your class.
-You need people to practice.
+If you’re goal is to improve your social skills or overcome a fear of networking, make sure there is a real-time element to your class.
+You need people to practice with.
 Recorded videos alone are a waste of time.
 We found that people who only watched videos and read articles about social skills made little progress.
 You need to be able to practice what you’re learning with other people.
 That’s why all of our social skills classes are live, online, and interactive.

 Your social skills class should give you actionable steps that you can take and practice immediately with a partner.
 Like a Karate class, you need to be able to practice what you’re learning with other people in real-time.
 This way, you can get immediate feedback and learn how to adjust your behavior for maximum success.